deusExMac/dirWalker/README.md

 # Templates

 See directory templates/ for a list of example templates.
 Exports based on these templates can be found in the root folder (htmlTemplate.html, htmlTemplate1.html, htmlTemplate2.html, jsonTemplate.json).
-File index.html is the default export file.
+File index.html is the default export file which is html.